project-poodle/poodle/README.md

 - Dynamically scales from a few nodes to 10s of thousands of nodes per cluster

-- Supports high throughput distributed operations with no SPOC
+- Supports high throughput distributed operations with no SPOF

 - Supports dynamic data movements and migrations without down time